rlfmendes/edge-gitops/README.md

 # force flux to sync
 flt sync

-# check that ai-order-accuracy is deployed to central
+# check that imdb is deployed to central
-flt check ai-order-accuracy
+flt check app imdb

 ```